Reading clubs & awards

 Illinois Children's Choice Reading Award

-Encourage children to read books on these lists so that they qualify to vote in the Readers' Choice Award .
-They can vote online here.
+Encourage children to read books on these lists so that they qualify to vote in the Readers' Choice Award.
+At the end of February and beginning of March, they can vote online or in-person at the library.

 The Monarch Award

 The library has multiple copies of all the books nominated for the Monarch Readers' Choice Award, a program designed to encourage children to read critically and become familiar with children's books, authors, and illustrators.
 The name Monarch was chosen because of its familiarity with K-3rd grade children and to symbolize the growth, change, and freedom that becoming a reader brings.
 All children can participate in voting for this award, regardless of age or if they have voted before by reading or listening to at least five of the books.
-Vote online here or if you have read all of the Monarch nominated books, click on the following link (FRONT, BACK) to download a voting ballot to fill out and receive a FREE COPY of the winning title.
+Keep track of the books you are reading from the Monarch List and look for the ballots at the library or download a ballot here in early winter.
+Receive a free copy of the winning title if you read ten of the Monarch books and turn in your form March 12, 2023

 THE BLUESTEM AWARD

 The Bluestem Award is designed for students in grades 3-5 who are ready for longer titles than found on the Monarch list, but not quite ready for the sophistication of some of the Rebecca Caudill titles.
 Named in honor of Big Bluestem which is the state prairie grass, the list of nominees includes both timeless classics and current titles, as well as books that have appeared on Monarch and Rebecca Caudill lists.
 Our Bluestem Readers ' Choice voting is open for all children regardless of age.
-The only requirement is that a child has to read or listen to at least four titles from the list.
-The online ballot can be accessed by clicking here.
-If you have read or listened to ten of the nominated books, click here to download a voting ballot to fill out and receive a FREE COPY of the winning title.
-Multiple copies can be found on our shelf.
+The only requirement is that a child has to read or listen to at least four titles from the Bluestem List.
+The ballot will be available at the beginning of the school year to keep track of the books read and to eventually vote on the one the student likes best.
+If you read or listen to 10 of the titles and vote, you will receive a copy of the winning title.

 Rebecca Caudill Young Readers' Book Award for grades 4 - 8

 The Rebecca Caudill Young Readers' Book Award is an annual award given to the author of the book voted most outstanding by students in grades four through eight in participating Illinois schools.
 The award is named in honor of Rebecca Caudill who lived and wrote in Urbana, Illinois, for nearly 50 years.
 The award is given in recognition for her literary talent and the universal appeal of her books which have touched the hearts of many children and young adults.
-Any student can vote on these titles online here if you have read or listened to three of them.
-If you have read or listened to ten of them, click here to download a voting ballot, fill it out and return it to the library to win a FREE COPY of the winning title.
+Any student can vote on the Caudill titles online at the end of February, if you have read or listened to three of them.
+If you read or listen to ten of the books you will receive a copy of the winning title.
+The ballot will be available at the beginning of the school year to keep track of the books read and to eventually vote on the one the student likes best.

 1KB4K: Reading to a Thousand!